Home About Icons Reviews Manga Lists Guestbook Gallery Links Out

 I liked seeing the redesigns of the old characters, but overall, my problems with the game vastly outweighed the few aspects of it I enjoyed.
 Playing it felt incredibly tedious; the only reason I didn't drop it in the middle was because it felt like such a waste to not complete a game that cost me $60, but I probably will not be replaying it any time soon.

--This was pretty much Devilman Crybaby's main selling point.
+-This was pretty much Devilman Crybaby's main selling point, and it delivered.

--Honorable mention to Violet Evergarden and The Night is Short, Walk on Girl.
+-Honorable mention to Violet Evergarden, Your Name, and The Night is Short, Walk on Girl.

 -It's hotly contested, but I think I've got to give this one to ARIA.